Where we work

 Vulture

 The biosphere reserve is one of two remaining landscapes in Myanmar where vultures still live.
 Asian vultures have suffered a decline of over 90% in the last 20 years.
-There are four different species at Lake Indawgyi, which play an important role in the ecosystem as scavengers.
+There are four different species at Lake Indawgyi that play an important role in the ecosystem as scavengers.

 Rare primates